Typhoon Ragasa: Hong Kong

 Three people were admitted to hospital under Gale or Storm Signal No. 8 Northwest.
 Reflux of drainage was observed in Heng Fa Chuen as a result of swells and storm surge, and pavements were flooded.
 Waves measuring between 2-3 m high were observed in coastal areas.
 Due to a storm surge along the Shing Mun River Channel, the bicycle lanes on both sides of the channel were closed on September 24.
 The Fullerton Ocean Park Hotel was inundated by a storm surge.
 Across the territory, 1,200 fallen trees, 85 flooding incidents, and one landslide were recorded.
 At least 101 people were injured, while 900 others were taken to 50 emergency shelters.

 Storm surge up to 3.4 metres above the chart datum was observed in Victoria Harbour (at Quarry Bay), whereas in Tolo Harbour (at Tai Po Kau) and Deep Bay (at Tsim Bei Tsui) it had reached 3.8 metres.

-For the first time people were arrested.
-Four were arrested for child neglect after video footages which circulated online were examined showing children being taken to the waterfront, in Ap Lei Chau (within South Horizons) and in Kennedy Town (on the New Praya) respectively, during the storm.
-Another was arrested for trespassing in a closed-off beach.
+For the first time people were charged.
+Four were charged for child neglect after video footages which circulated online were examined showing children being taken to the waterfront, in Ap Lei Chau (within South Horizons) and in Kennedy Town (on the New Praya) respectively, during the storm.
+Another was charged for trespassing in a closed-off beach.

 Damages from the typhoon are estimated at HK$2–3 billion (US$257–386 million).

 Macau

 Around 642 people were evacuated to shelters, with storm surges recorded in the territory.

+Ragasa shut down casinos in Macau, causing at least MOP$880 million, or US$109.8 million in losses for the gaming industry alone according to analysts.